wix-incubator/wix-code-docs/guides/api-query-language-velo.md

 }
 ```

-## The `paging` section
+## The `paging` object

-The `paging` section describes the size of the data set to return per response
+The `paging` object describes the size of the data set to return per response
 and how many records to skip.
 Each API can support **offset paging**, **cursor paging**, or both.
 See your specific API for information on supported paging options.